How Bankruptcies Work in Canada – A Step-by-Step Guide

 What Are the Steps Involved in Declaring Bankruptcy?

-Declaring bankruptcy is a 10-step process, but not one you do on your own.
-The only way to file bankruptcy is through the services of a Licensed Insolvency Trustee, formerly know as a Bankruptcy Trustee.
-Trustees are licensed to conduct business by the Superintendent of Bankruptcy and must follow strict guidelines and procedures to help you obtain your discharge from the bankruptcy process.
+Declaring bankruptcy is a 10-step process, but it’s not something you do on your own.
+The only way to file bankruptcy in Canada is through the services of a Licensed Insolvency Trustee, formerly known as a bankruptcy trustee.
+Trustees are licensed by the OSB and must follow strict guidelines and procedures to help you obtain your discharge from the bankruptcy process.
+For a full breakdown of each stage, see our step-by-step bankruptcy process guide.

 Personal Bankruptcy in Canada – All the Information You Need to Know